auth0/docs/articles/extensions/authorization-extension/v2/implementation/setup.md

 ## Users

 The **Users** section lists all the current users of your applications.
-You can use this to search for and select a specific user to see their profile, view or edit their group affiliations, and view or edit their roles.
+Here you can find a specific user, see their profile, change their group affiliations, and change their roles.

 ![Users Section](/media/articles/extensions/authorization/users.png)